minima-global/minidocs/docs/runanode/securefunds.md

 #### Transacting with a password locked node

-Some MiniDapps will prompt you to enter your password when attempting to transact with a locked node.

-Equally you may transact directly from the Terminal minidapp using the `send` function with the password parameter.
+You may transact directly from the Terminal MiniDapp using the `send` function with the password parameter.

 Example:
 ```
-send password:123abcXYZ amount:5 address:MxG082FFHWG31QANAY66W2HK8CVGBRB3Z5RVTARY7T3Q75CGHB1A6CZH0B1KNDU
+send password:123@bcXYZM1n1m@ amount:5 address:MxG082FFHWG31QANAY66W2HK8CVGBRB3Z5RVTARY7T3Q75CGHB1A6CZH0B1KNDU
 ```

 This will sign and then execute the transaction, only unlocking the node for that single transaction.
 Once complete, the node will be locked again automatically.